jjawny/farm-youtube-engagement-using-live-thumbnails/README.md

   ```

 ### _"Any improvements?"_
-- You can add funnels to only process users who have liked/commented/subscribed - maxxing interactions.
+- You can add funnels to only process users who have liked/commented/subscribed - maxxing interactions
-- Persist the current progress in an external DB to avoid data loss (users processed so far, cursor position to paste the next PFP, the latest thumbnail, etc).
+- Persist the current progress in an external DB to avoid data loss (users processed so far, cursor position to paste the next PFP, the latest thumbnail, etc)
-- More dynamic behaviour, for example: reduce the image quality if YouTube's >2MB limit, scale down the update thumbnail cadence based on remaining quota per day, fetch comments paginated (costs more reads), etc.
+- More dynamic behaviour, for example: reduce the image quality if YouTube's >2MB limit, scale down the update thumbnail cadence based on remaining quota per day, fetch comments paginated (costs more reads), etc
-- YouTube's _order by relevance_ query param may not return comments immediately for a brand new video, fallback to retrying fetching comments with _order by time_ for resiliency.
+- YouTube's _order by relevance_ query param may not return comments immediately for a brand new video, fallback to retrying fetching comments with _order by time_ for resiliency
-- Add caching for previously seen/downloaded PFPs.
+- Add caching for previously seen/downloaded PFPs
-- Add logging.
+- Add logging

 ### _"So this gets the top comments?"_
 YouTube's _order by relevance_ query param when fetching the top comments is not the same algo as the one you see on YouTube's frontend - they are similar (enough to get the job done) but not 1:1.